epfl-lasa/iiwa_ros/README.md

 roslaunch iiwa_gazebo iiwa_gazebo.launch
 ```

-Both of the above commands will launch IIWA in **position-control mode**.
-To change the control mode (e.g., torque with gravity compensation), please edit the launch files to select the appropriate controller.
+Both of the above commands will launch IIWA in **torque-control mode**.
+To change the control mode (e.g., position-control), please edit the launch files to select the appropriate controller.

 ### MoveIt planning